 What?
 The examinations are comprehensive and are based primarily, but not exclusively, on the content of the student's graduate course of study.
 The student is encouraged to contact the members of their graduate committee to discuss specific content and format of the examinations.

 When?
 The examinations must be taken during the semester of anticipated graduation and only upon successful remediation of entrance deficiencies.
-Written examinations are given once each term: the week following fall break, the week following spring break; and the last week of the graduate/teacher summer term.
-The student must notify the coordinator of graduate studies at least two weeks before the examinations are given of their intent to take the written comprehensive examinations.
-Following the successful completion of the written examinations the student and the graduate advisor will schedule an oral examination at least two weeks prior to the deadline for graduation set by the Graduate School.
-The oral examinations will be administered by the student's committee with other members of the Music Graduate Faculty invited to attend and participate.
+Written examinations typically are given once each term: the week following fall break, the week following spring break; and the last week of the graduate/teacher summer term.
+The student must notify the Program Director at least two weeks before the examinations are given of their intent to take the written comprehensive examinations.
+Following the successful completion of the written examinations, the student and the graduate advisor will schedule an oral examination at least two weeks prior to the deadline for graduation set by the Graduate School.
+The oral examinations for Performance students will be administered by the student's committee with other members of the Music Graduate Faculty invited to attend and participate.
+If deficiencies for MMT students are identified through the written exam, an preliminary oral examination will be scheduled in a private venue with only graduate music therapy faculty in attendance.
+If no deficiencies are identified, the oral exam for Music Therapy students will be the thesis defense or presentation of the clinical paper and are evaluated by the student's committee.
+All Music Therapy faculty and graduate MMT students, the Dean of the Hayes School of Music and the Dean of the Cratis D. Williams School of Graduate Studies are invited to attend.

 Preparation.
 All members of the graduate faculty are available to assist the student in his/her preparation for the comprehensive examinations.
 Proper preparation for the comprehensive examinations normally requires a minimum of six to eight weeks of intensive study.
 Insufficient preparation resulting in an unsuccessful performance on the comprehensive examinations will delay the student's completion of the program of study.